 Specifically, Simon guides & advises clients and companies on innovative, practical ways to expand an individual or company’s mobile social media presence through effective mobile “disruption” & accurately targeted brand development and profile enhancement, all of which help to grow revenues, & also to maximize mobile profile attention, reputational growth and impact, & achieve consistently good profitability.
 This includes the use, distribution and mobile marketing of mobile apps, health and education content, entertainment content, mobile music, mobile games, mobile money, mobile social media, and mobile media technology and SIM-card technology applications.

-Simon also works closely providing high level mobile media & content guidance and counsel to global thought leaders, media companies, media properties and creative artists to identify global mobile revenue opportunities and shape their mobile strategies worldwide.
+Simon also works closely providing high-level mobile media & content guidance and counsel to global thought leaders, media companies, media properties, and creative artists to identify global mobile revenue opportunities and shape their mobile strategies worldwide.
 In addition, he works closely with the GSM Association, the global governing body of the international mobile phone industry.
-The GSMA organises the annual Mobile World Congress in Barcelona -106,000 attendees and over 170 Ministerial delegations.
+The GSMA organizes the annual Mobile World Congress in Barcelona -106,000 attendees and over 170 Ministerial delegations.

 The influential trade publication Mobile Entertainment magazine named Simon as one of the world’s Top 50 Executives in Mobile Entertainment for 2005, 2006, 2008 and 2010, and in 2007, he received its special award for Outstanding Contribution to the Global Mobile Entertainment Industry.